top of page

 The negative sign actually concerns the phase angle and we could also write

-Because we are not interested in the phase we can set it to zero and obtain for the
+Because we are not interested in the phase at this time, we can set it to zero and obtain for the

 Graph showing acceleration amplitude response